zestai/zrp/model_report.rst

 Around 9.5 million names, locations, and self-reported race/ethnicities from the 2021 Florida, Georgia and North Carolina voter registration database were set aside for training.

-Several models are trained:  one for Census block group, one for Census tract, and another for the zip code.
+Several models are trained:  one for Census block group, one for Census tract, and another for the ZIP code.

 Prediction Process
 ____________________

 The inputs to ZRP include name and address.
 The address is used to lookup attributes of the correpsonding region.
 The lookup process starts with retrieval of Census block group attributes.
 If the block group lookup fails, then Census tract attributes are retrieved.
 If the Census tract lookup fails, then ZIP code attributes are retrieved.
 ACS attributes associated with the retrieved geographic area are then appended to the first, middle, and last name.
-The resulting vector of predictors is then used as input to the corresponding model (e.g., block group, tract, or zip code-based model).
+The resulting vector of predictors is then used as input to the corresponding model (e.g., block group, tract, or ZIP code-based model).

 Model Evaluation